 - Each plan’s premium is based on government subsidy, additional services, and delivery cost based on the type of plan, size of network, local costs, etc.

 How Medicare Advantage Works

 Medicare Advantage plans are not a one-size-fits-all solution, like Original Medicare.
-Private health insurers and healthcare systems that Part C plans are free to add health benefits that Original Medicare (Parts A and B) do not cover.
+Private health insurers and healthcare systems that Part C plans are free to add health benefits that Original Medicare is private fee-for-service health insurance for people on Medicare.
+It has two parts.
+Part A is hospital coverage.
+Part B is medical coverage....
+(Parts A and B) do not cover.
 The most common addition benefit is prescription drug coverage.
 As a result, what you pay for Medicare Advantage (MA) depends on the type of insurance plan you choose.

 The most common choices are preferred provider organization (PPO) plans, health maintenance organization (HMO) plans, and private-fee-for-service (PFFS) plans.
 Other types include medical savings account (MSA) and Medicare Cost plans, however, these are less common.

 Common Advantage Plan Additional Benefits that add Cost